gstruct/terraform-provider-dockermachine/README.md

 ## Usage

-This provider makes available to Terraform all the docker-machine drivers as resources as "dockermachine_<drivername>".
+This provider makes available to Terraform all the docker-machine drivers as resources named "dockermachine_\<drivername\>".
 All the creation flags of each driver (common or specific) are available as attributes of the resource.
 Furthermore, the following computed attributes are available:

 * address: IP address of the docker machine
 * docker_url: URL of the docker daemon